top of page

-Image: Courtesy of Tsuda University Archives
+Image: Yona Tsuda Abiko.
+Photo courtesy of Tsuda University Archives.

 Yona Tsuda Abiko

 More than any other individual, Yona Tsuda Abiko was instrumental in the creation and continued life of the 1830 Sutter building and its legacy.
-Her family supported women’s education - her sister Umeko Tsuda founded Tsuda College for Women in Japan.
-Active in the Japanese Christian community, Yona Abiko helped found the San Francisco Japanese YWCA as an independent organization, served on its board of directors, raised funds in the U.S. and Japan, and taught classes for Nisei in Japanese culture.
-She spearheaded creation of the legal trust that circumvented the Alien Land Law and secured the community’s interest in the property.
-Eighty years later, entries from her diary provided crucial evidence of the nature and purpose of the trust that led to the building’s return to the Japanese American community.
+Her family supported women’s education, as evidenced by the fact that her sister Umeko Tsuda founded Tsuda College for Women in Japan.
+Active in the Japanese Christian community, Yona Abiko helped found the San Francisco Japanese YWCA as an independent organization, served on its board of directors, raised funds in the United States and Japan, and taught classes for Nisei (second-generation, children of Japanese immigrants) in Japanese culture.

 Video Interview with Dr. Iino